The Best All-In-One Car Seat 2019

 The SafeMax is a big seat 22.5″ wide and 25+ lbs.
 Fitting other car seats in a back seat with the SafeMax is a challenge; and the weight means you probably won’t want to move this seat often from vehicle to vehicle.

 On the plus side, we liked the premium LATCH, no rethread harness and overall plushness of the SafeMax.
 If you take long road trips, your kiddo will be happy in this seat.
-And the SafeMax All-in-One is sold in multiple stores and web sites—the lowest price we see as of this writing was $146 for the Platinum SafeMax at Walmart.
-That’s a good deal!
+And the SafeMax All-in-One is sold in multiple stores and web sites.
+Compare prices for the best deals.

 Bottom line: Evenflo’s SafeMax is a good seat.
 Yes, we are bit skeptical of the “all-in-one” seat hype—usually these seats compromise somewhere.
 In the SafeMax’s case, that would be extended rear-facing use, which is practically not possible in this seat for average-size kids.
 But this flaw is outweighed by the SafeMax’s other features . . . and sub $200 price, which is hard to find in the all-in-one category.